-Update: Thanks to GLEF donors and supporters, funds have been raised for Soeur Village Elementary School.
-The project is to replace the worn, wooden building pictured above with a new, sturdy school building starting in 2015.
+Update: Thanks to GLEF donors and supporters, a full-furnished three-room school building was completed in 2015 for Soeur Village Elementary School.
+The project replaced the worn, wooden building pictured above.
 To see completed GLEF school building projects, visit our “Projects” menu.

 Soeur Village Elementary School is tucked away in a village in the Mongkul Borey District.
 Although the community is poor, the atmosphere is always welcoming and beautiful.
 The people are kind and warm; their souls are always smiling.
 The landscape, although barren, is still comfortingly beautiful.